The ELD mandate is almost here. The deadline for ELD mandate compliance is less than seven months away now.

 The primary purpose of installing an ELD is to remain FMCSA compliant.
 If an ELD doesn’t fulfill all the compliance requirements, it is of no use to you.

-The easiest way to make sure that you are selecting the right ELD solution is by only considering FMCSA-certified ELDs.
+The easiest way to make sure that you are selecting the right ELD solution is by only considering FMCSA-registered ELDs.

 5. Installing and Testing ELDs